Kamaleshkulal/SupportAgentChatbot/README.md

 ```

-### 11. Got GEMINI API AND GENEREATE API KEY AND USE IT
+### 11. Got the GEMINI API and generated the API key.
+Use it.